zuyd-projects/synergy/README.md

 - **Main Branch**: Production-ready code.
 - **Staging Branch**: Pre-production, used for testing.
-- **Working Branch**: Feature or task-specific branches, named after the Linear ticket (e.g., `feature/ben-83`).
+- **Working Branch**: Feature or task-specific branches, named after the Linear ticket (e.g., `BEN-1`).

 ### Pull Requests (PRs)

 All pull requests must meet the following criteria:

-1. **At least one reviewer** is required to review and approve the PR before merging into the staging branch.
+1. **At least one reviewer** is required to review and approve the PR before merging into the main branch.
-2. **At least 3 reviewers** are required to review and approve the PR before merging into the main branch.
-3Ensure that PRs are well-documented and follow our [commenting standards](https://conventionalcomments.org/).
+2. Ensure that PRs are well-documented and follow our [commenting standards](https://conventionalcomments.org/).

 ### Commit Messages